7th Annual NHL Mock Draft: 2018, Team Results

 TOTAL: 10 (5 C, 3 LHD, 1 RW, 1 RHD)

 ANALYSIS: I have Marc Bergevin trading down from No. 3 to No. 6 to take arguably the draft’s top centre in Kotkaniemi.
-It doesn’t reflect that trade here or the return, which I assume would be two or three more picks in the 30s.
+That return isn’t reflected here, but it would presumably include two or three more picks in the 30s coming from Detroit.
 That would add up to quite the haul for Montreal, but even with 10 picks as it stands, the Habs are sure to bolster their prospect pool.
 The Canadiens would be thrilled to get those four in the second round, with Beaudin a likely candidate since he’s connected to new assistant coach Dominique Ducharme.
 There are lots of good value picks throughout this group and could be even more if my proposed trade does go down.

 Vancouver Canucks